^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Aprovel is the trade name of a drug whose main active ingredient is irbesartan.
 Irbesartan belongs to a class of drugs known as angiotensin II receptor antagonists (ARA II) or angiotensin receptor blockers.
-It is used to treat hypertension (high blood pressure) and to protect the kidneys in patients with type 2 diabetes mellitus accompanied by protein in the urine (microalbuminuria) to prevent the progression of chronic kidney disease.
+It is used to treat hypertension (high blood pressure) and to protect the kidneys in patients with type 2 diabetes accompanied by protein in the urine (microalbuminuria) to prevent the progression of chronic kidney disease.

-Indications Approved
+Indications Aprovelz

 Release form